18 Essential Kayak Fishing Accessories

 Entsport Fish Lip Gripper is an inexpensive but very helpful tool.
 See it on Amazon

-Professional anglers typically employ the use of lip grips as they have likely experienced the crushing defeat of catching and landing a fish onto the kayak only to have it slip away with a few lively thrashes—essentially wasting all your effort to catch the fish.
+I still remember the crushing defeat of catching and landing a trophy bass onto the kayak only to have it slip away with a few lively thrashes—essentially ruining my chances to win a tournament.

 Leatherman Skeletool is a great multitool for kayak fishing